Links International

 LINKS INTERNATIONAL does not have a public grant application process.

-The organization operates through established partnerships with churches, organizations, and communities in their target countries.
-Rather than accepting unsolicited grant applications, they work through a partnership model where they identify and support organizations aligned with their mission through existing relationships and networks.
+The organisation operates through established partnerships with churches, organisations, and communities in their target countries.
+Rather than accepting unsolicited grant applications, they work through a partnership model where they identify and support organisations aligned with their mission through existing relationships and networks.

-According to their website, organizations interested in partnering with Links International can contact them via:
+According to their website, organisations interested in partnering with Links International can contact them via:

 However, this appears to be for general partnership inquiries rather than grant applications.